yeuchi/RunYasso800/README.md

 The total workout distance accomplished from Yasso800 is 16000 meters (9.94 miles).\
 Of that, sprint distance is 8000 meters (4.97 miles) and jog distance is also 8000 meters (4.97 miles).

+### How to Do a Yasso 800 Workout
+"Take your marathon goal time in hours and minutes and convert this to minutes and seconds.
+For example, if your marathon goal is 3 hours and 10 minutes then convert that to 3 minutes and 10 seconds.

+- First, this application's RunActivity starts with a jog.
+You should warm up for the 1st 800 meters.
+- Next, try to sprint 800 meters (approximately 1/2 mile).
+- Recover after each 800 sprint by jogging or walking for the same amount of time.
+- Start with three or four repetitions per workout in the first week.
+- Don't forget to cool down with 5 minutes of easy running or walking, followed by stretching."<sup>[1]</sup>

 ## Measure of success
 It is a success workout if the sprint time total is less than sprint goal defined.